& Other Really Very Important Stuff

 Hawke’s Bay Orthodontics Queen of the Peak – fastest female on Te Mata Peak trail, 5-95 years of age.
 1st: $500 cash.
 2nd: $150 cash.
 3rd: $50 cash.

-The Scorchers – any person able to go Sub-50 on the Te Mata Peak trail, INDIVIDUAL only.
+The Scorchers – any person able to go Sub-50 on the Te Mata Peak trail.
 Bottle of Giant Brewing Co‘s finest and their name in lights.

-Hall of Flames – any person able to go Sub-60 on the Te Mata Peak trail, INDIVIDUAL only.
+Hall of Flames – any person able to go Sub-60 on the Te Mata Peak trail.
 Bottle of Giant Brewing Co‘s finest and their name in lights.

 Master Blazers – the fastest lady and gentleman on Te Mata Peak trail in the Master Blazer RUN category of 66yo+, $100 cash each thanks to Shanely + Co.

 Up & Coming Male – fastest boy on Te Mata Peak Trail, 11-17 years of age $100 thanks to Go Healthy.